10134/css-monkey/README.md

 A monkey, animated with rolling eyes, built with CSS.

 The monkey is created as an easteregg for my websites.
-Hence, you must _hover_ above an area of 10x10 pixels, in the upper-right corner of the website, to reveal the monkey.
+Hence, you must _hover above an area of 10x10 pixels, in the upper-right corner of the website_, to reveal the monkey.
 A __demonstration__ can be found at [www.aybabtu.dk](http://www.aybabtu.dk)

 ### How to add the monkey to your website